Blodowica/DistributedComputing-/README.md

 Requirements

-Easy to set up
+Easy to set up,
-secure
+secure,
-able to add machine (nodes) to network blah blah etc.
+able to add machine (nodes) to network , blah blah etc.

 (to be edited on a later date!! :)